 Iron Bow is a Cisco Gold Certified Partner with Advanced Specializations in Collaboration, Data Center, Enterprise Networks and Security Architectures.
 Iron Bow also holds Masters Certifications in Collaboration, Cloud Builder, Security and Cloud and Managed Services.
 With over 50 Cisco Certified Engineers and a partnership with Cisco spanning over a decade, we are able to offer our clients services ranging from consultation, planning, design, implementation, operation and optimization of IP Network Infrastructures.

-The proposed solution includes Iron Bow IronCare (Tier 1, 2, and 3) technical support.
-IronCare Device Management is more than alert response, our methodology is focused on proactive, recurring assessments of the overall health of our managed systems.
-This entails a continual effort of reviewing, tuning, and optimizing our support solution.

-Iron Bow’s Client Service Center (CSC), located in Chantilly, VA, will support the ongoing sustainment of the UCM Cloud solutions.
-Founded on Information Technology Infrastructure Library (ITIL) best practices, the CSC provides the daily support and maintenance to ensure the services are running properly and are available to end users.
-Iron Bow CSC provides support 24 hours a day, 7 days a week, ensuring a high level of support for your collaboration environment.
-Onsite support for hardware will be provided 24 hours a day, 7 days a week, with a 4-hour response time.
-This allows the VA ABC to focus on its core mission while eliminating the complexity of maintaining its collaboration service.

-Iron Bow is experienced with designing and deploying collaboration and is one of a few Cisco partners that is Master Collaboration certified and qualified to sell, deploy, and manage Cisco Collaboration.
-Iron Bow has sold, configured, and deployed over 1 million Cisco Collaboration endpoints.
-Iron Bow will be the primer point of support; however, VA ABC is responsible Moves, Adds, Changes, and Deletions (MACDs).

-Included in our scope is the installation of the UCM service and the implementation and setup of the cloud-based Cisco servers and also includes the premise-based components of the solution to be installed at the VA ABC – such as the on-premises router for WAN and PSTN connectivity.
-Iron Bow will deliver the UCM Cloud solution to the VA ABC using a cloud-based Cisco Communications Manager (publisher/subscriber), Unity Connection (primary/secondary), Emergency Responder (primary/secondary), IM and Presence (primary/secondary), and Expressway Control/Edge.
+Included in our scope is the installation of the UCM service and the implementation and setup of the cloud-based Cisco servers.
+This includes the premise-based components of the solution to be installed at the {{ customer }} – such as the on-premises router for PSTN connectivity and Cisco Expressway for video services.
+Iron Bow will deliver the UCM Cloud solution to the {{ customer }} using a cloud-based Cisco Communications Manager (publisher/subscriber), Unity Connection (primary/secondary), Emergency Responder (primary/secondary), IM and Presence (primary/secondary), and Expressway Control/Edge.

-Iron Bow is proposing WebEx for VA ABC conferencing needs.
+Iron Bow is proposing WebEx for {{ customer }} conferencing needs.
 WebEx is an industry leading conferencing and collaboration tool used each month by more than 130 million professionals who rely on WebEx to connect, collaborate and move projects forward faster.
 Teams can work with anyone via web browser, mobile, or audio/video device.
 WebEx Meetings offers integrated audio, video, and content sharing with highly secure web meetings from the Cisco WebEx cloud.

 5.2 Technical Architecture

-Figure 1 below depicts the high-level overall solution architecture, consisting of the proposed UCM Cloud and premise items.
-The VA ABC HQ, Regional Office and store locations will be deployed for 1000 users.
-The UCM Cloud solution allows for more locations to be added in the future.
-By taking advantage of Collaboration Edge technologies like MRA, satellite locations can leverage their existing internet connection to connection to the UCM Cloud infrastructure.
+Figure 1 depicts the high-level overall solution architecture consisting of the proposed UCM Cloud and on premise items.
+The UCM Cloud cluster will be properly sized to accommodate {{ customer }} end user count today as well as have the capacity to grow into the future.
+By taking advantage of Collaboration Edge technologies like Mobile and Remote Access (MRA), satellite locations, home users, and people on the go can leverage their existing internet connection to securely connect to the UCM Cloud infrastructure.

 Figure 1: UCM Cloud High Level Architecture

+Figure 2 depicts a high-level overview on the network connectivity options to UCM Cloud.
+UCM Cloud allows for multiple connection options including MPLS, SD-WAN, Equinix ECX and VPN.

+Figure 2: UCM Cloud High Level Network Connectivity

-Cloud Implementation: The UCM Cloud solution consists of Cisco Unified Communications Manager 12.x, Unity Connection 12.x, IM and Presence 12.x, Cisco Expressway and Cisco Emergency Responder 12.x.
+UCM Cloud Implementation: The UCM Cloud solution consists of Cisco Unified Communications Manager, Unity Connection, IM and Presence, Emergency Responder and Expressway.
+All systems will be running version 12.x software.
 The applications will be hosted on Cisco Unified Computing System (UCS) servers, using VMware’s ESXi hypervisor.